How can you compare two career options in terms of how satisfying and high-impact they’ll be?

 This can be broken down into:

-- Skills – what will you learn in this job?
+- Skills – What will you learn in this job?
 You can break skills down into transferable skills, knowledge and personality traits.
 You’ll learn fastest in jobs where you receive good mentorship.

-- Connections – who will you work with and meet in this job?
+- Connections – Who will you work with and meet in this job?
 It’s important to make connections who are both influential and who care about social impact.

-- Credentials – will this job act as a good signal to future collaborators or employers?
+- Credentials – Will this job act as a good signal to future collaborators or employers?
 Note that we don’t just mean formal credentials like having a law degree, but also your achievements and reputation.
 If you’re a writer, it’s the quality of your blog.
 If you’re a coder, it’s your GitHub.

-- Runway – how much money will you save in this job?
+- Runway – How much money will you save in this job?
 Your runway is how long you could comfortably live with no income.
 We recommend aiming for at least six months of runway to maintain your financial security.
-12-18 months of runway is even more useful because it gives you the flexibility to make a major career change.
+Having 12-18 months of runway is even more useful because it gives you the flexibility to make a major career change.

 And don’t forget to consider: